quincypickens/configuring-AD/README.md

 	- Click the tab named "Member of" > select Add
 	- Type in the names of your domain administrators
 	- Select "Check Names" > OK > Apply
-- Log out of DC-1 as "labuser" and log back in as “mydomain.com\jane_admin”
+- Log out of DC-1 as "labuser85" and log back in as “mydomain.com\jane_admin”

 <p align="center">
 <img src="https://i.imgur.com/ViLtOhe.png" height="40%" width="40%" alt="Domain Controller"/>